Here's How Russia Runs Its Disinformation Effort Against The 2018 Midterms

 Worker bees within Project Lakhta disguise themselves as Americans and insert themselves into conversations on social media.
 They create Facebook and Twitter identities, for example, that make them appear to be Americans.
 They use technical means to disguise the fact that they are logging in from St. Petersburg, Russia.

 Other people working in the disinformation project bought display ads, in some cases, through "third-party intermediaries," according to court documents.
-So disinformation practitioners could get into an American user's Facebook feed at least those two ways: By pretending to be real users or by having paid for ads.
+So disinformation practitioners could get into an American user's Facebook feed at least those two ways: by pretending to be real users or by having paid for ads.

 Facebook and Twitter have vowed to clamp down on fake accounts and they say they'll mandate more disclosure about who pays for political ads.